Judicial Separation/Divorce under the Hindu Marriage Act, Grounds, Remedy, Cases

 (2) Where a decree for judicial separation has been passed, it shall no longer be obligatory for the petitioner to cohabit with the respondent, but the court may, on the application by petition of either party and on being satisfied of the truth of the statements made in such petition, rescind the decree if it considers it just and reasonable to do so.

 It has been provided under Section 10 of the Act that the parties to a marriage can file a decree for judicial separation on the following grounds:

-- a) Adultery [Section 13(1)(i)]: It means that when any of the party to a marriage voluntarily had a sexual intercourse with any person other than his/her spouse, the aggrieved party can seek for the relief.
-Provided such intercourse took place after solemnization of marriage.
+- a) Adultery [Section 13(1)(i)]: It means that when any of the party to a marriage voluntarily had sexual intercourse with any person other than his/her spouse, the aggrieved party can seek for relief.
+Provided such intercourse took place after the solemnization of marriage.

 - b) Cruelty [Section 13(1)(i-a)]: When a party to a marriage treats the other party with cruelty after the marriage has been solemnized, the aggrieved can file a petition on the ground of cruelty.

 - c) Desertion [Section 13(1)(i-b)]: As per this section, a person is said to be deserted when he/she has been left by the spouse for a period not less than two years immediately before presenting such petition.
 Desertion gives a right to seek relief of judicial separation.

 - d) Conversion [Section 13(1)(ii-i)]: If any of the spouses gets converted into a religion other than Hindu, the other spouse can file for Judicial Separation.

 - f) Unsound Mind [Section 13(1)(iii)]: If a spouse in a marriage is suffering from a mental disorder which makes it impossible for the other spouse to live with the sufferer, the other spouse can file for a decree of judicial separation.